 Selecting the right fabric type is crucial for your garment or sewing project.
 It can determine not only the look but also the comfort and functionality of the finished piece.

-• Consider the drape and flow you want for your garment, as lightweight fabrics like chiffon will have a fluid movement different from heavier denim.
+1. Consider the drape and flow you want for your garment.
+Lightweight fabrics like chiffon will have a fluid movement different from heavier denim.

-• For tops, you usually need light to medium weight fabrics to balance comfort with durability.
+5. For tops, you usually need light to medium-weight fabrics to balance comfort with durability.

-• Dresses and skirts vary widely; they range from light voile for breezy summer dresses to heavy brocade for structured skirts.
+6. Dresses and skirts vary widely, from light voile for breezy summer dresses to heavy brocade for structured skirts.

-• Select medium to heavy weight materials for trousers that need more structure.
+7. Select medium to heavy-weight materials for trousers that need more structure.

-• Record your preferred fabric weights in a notebook when you find ones that work well, creating a personal reference for future projects.
+9. Record your preferred fabric weights when you find ones that work well, creating a personal reference for future projects.

 Conclusion

-As you dive into your next sewing adventure or shopping spree for fabrics, keep GSM at the forefront of your decisions.
+As you embark on your next sewing adventure or fabric shopping spree, keep GSM at the forefront of your decisions.
 Remember that the right fabric weight can transform the look and feel of your final product.

 Embrace the power behind these numbers to tailor your project's needs flawlessly, ensuring durability and comfort.
-Let fabric weight guide you towards materials that will bring out the best in your creations every time.
+Let fabric weight guide you towards materials that will always bring out the best in your creations.

-Step forward with confidence, and you're all set to make informed choices in a world woven with endless possibilities.
+Step forward with confidence, and you'll be ready to make informed choices in a world of endless possibilities.

 Learn more fabric knowledge on Longan Craft Blog!
 Dive into the fabric world with Longancraft